Budget summary, autumn 2017

 The Chancellor confirmed the Corporation Tax rates previously announced: 19% for three years from 1 April 2017, then 17% from 1 April 2020.

-- Introducing a £1,000 business rate discount for pubs with a rateable value of up to £100,000, subject to State aid limits for businesses with multiple properties, for one year from 1 April 2017.
+- Continuing the discount for public houses with a rateable value up to £100,000, subject to restrictions for businesses with multiple properties.

 - Increasing the frequency of revaluations by the Valuation Office from five years to three years after the next revaluation, which is scheduled for 2022.